Cockchafer

 Prevention and control

-- Tilling the soil destroys some of the grubs.
-This method is only effective as long as the grubs do not yet linger in deeper soil layers for overwintering.
+- Some of the grubs are destroyed by tilling the soil.
+This method is only effective as long as the grubs are not yet hibernating in deeper soil layers.

 - Covering the soil of sensitive crops with beetle-proof nets to prevent beetles hatching in the crop from reaching their swarming sites or mated females returning from there to lay their eggs.